Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Joint analysis with other time series

 \subsubsection{Low-impulse glitches}

-We find a significant number of coincidences between the low impulse glitches and the various interferometer channels, $x_{1,\OMS}$, F, and R (see Sec.~\ref{sec:exp}).
+We find a significant number of coincidences between the low impulse glitches and the various interferometer channels, $x_{1,\OMS}$, frequency, and reference (see Sec.~\ref{sec:exp}).

-\paragraph{R/F channels.} Out of 152 low impulse glitches detected in CR, some correspond to events in the R or F channels, respectively 55 and 4.
-In the latest part of CR, tens of glitches of this kind appear with non-Poissonian arrival time after the heaters were turned on to bring the temperature back to standard operating conditions.
-Those events showed a rapid deviation in the R channel, with a characteristic shape lasting some tens of seconds due to the internal control loops of the optical interferometer system \cite{hechenblaikner_digital_IFO_2011}.
-The shape in either R or F is then different from that of $\Delta g$.
+\textit{Reference/frequency channels.}---Out of 152 low impulse glitches detected in cold runs, some correspond to events in the reference or frequency channels, respectively 55 and 4.
+In the latest part of the cold runs, tens of glitches of this kind appear with non-Poissonian arrival time after the heaters were turned on to bring the temperature back to standard operating conditions.
+Those events showed a rapid deviation in the reference channel, with a characteristic shape lasting some tens of seconds due to the internal control loops of the optical interferometer system \cite{hechenblaikner_digital_IFO_2011}.
+The shape in either reference or frequency channels is then different from that of $\Delta g$.

-\paragraph{$x_1$ channel.} Some of the low impulse glitches belonging to CR were found to coincide with fast events in the $x_{1,\OMS}$ interferometer, detected as fast features in $\ddot{x}_{1,\OMS}(t)$.
-Among the 152 two-sided glitches detected in CR, 28 showed counterpart in $\ddot{x}_{1,\OMS}(t)$.
+\textit{$x_1$ channel.}---Some of the low impulse glitches belonging to cold runs were found to coincide with fast events in the $x_{1,\OMS}$ interferometer, detected as fast features in $\ddot{x}_{1,\OMS}(t)$.
+Among the 152 two-sided glitches detected in cold runs, 28 showed counterpart in $\ddot{x}_{1,\OMS}(t)$.

 The total number of glitches showing a coincidence in the interferometric channels is 81/152, given that some of them show multiple coincidences.
 However due to the complexity of the data of all time series, some coincidences may have gone undetected.